 Since using an air filter is not optional, you’ll need to find a filter that meets both your air filtration needs and airflow requirements.

-The diagram below shows a typical pressure distribution of a residential HVAC system.
+The diagram below shows a typical pressure distribution of a residential HVAC system:

 In the diagram, the total external static pressure is represented by ΔPreturn and ΔPsupply.
-You can clearly see how the air filter reduces the total external static pressure by adding to pressure drop.
+You can clearly see how the air filter reduces the total external static pressure by adding to the pressure drop.